-Computerized maintenance management software (CMMS) helps you keep track of your firm’s physical assets and manage their upkeep.
-It provides management support, data maintenance and tracking of such assets as a delivery fleet so you can always pinpoint each vehicle’s location.
+CMMS features (Computerized maintenance management) help you keep track of your firm’s physical assets and manage their upkeep.
+CMMS software provides management support, data maintenance and tracking of such assets as a delivery fleet so you can always pinpoint each vehicle’s location.

 CMMS software also logs maintenance and repairs records, locates the parts or materials required, tracks associated costs and manages related workflows.
-All these CMMS features improve your the overall productivity of your organization by reducing the downtime normally associated with equipment-related tasks.
+All these CMMS software features improve your the overall productivity of your organization by reducing the downtime normally associated with equipment-related tasks.

 Not sure where to start?
 Check out our survey to see what other CMMS buyers requested in 2018.